Now with Primal's Sandstorm Titan!

 Against Harsh Rule

-control decks, pressure with Merchants when you can and take your time to set up a large Clutch with Kaleb's Choice up or try for the Flame Blast kill before Cobalt Waystone
+control decks, pressure with Merchants and Shapers when you can and take your time to set up a large Clutch with Kaleb's Choice up or try for the Flame Blast kill before Cobalt Waystone

 comes online.
 Against Regent's Tomb

 decks it can be smart to hold a merchant until the combo turn to avoid getting your Clutch, Blast, or Choice sabotaged.
 Playing a smaller Clutch to pressure and bait out a Rule can be better than emptying your hand to play the max number of dragons if you can't protect them.